Baptism: Entrance into the Church

 Through the generosity and hard work of our Episcopal Church Women and other church members, a funeral reception may be held in our Undercroft.
 Whatever help the family and friends can give in arranging this will be most welcome.

-Rev. Jenny is also very interested in working with congregation members and others from the local community who might want to make arrangements for their own final celebrations while they are still able to make their own wishes known.
+Our priest is also very interested in working with congregation members and others from the local community who might want to make arrangements for their own final celebrations while they are still able to make their own wishes known.
 Please give her a call (207.864.3381, or 207.952.2363) if you would like to participate in an Advanced Funeral Planning session.